 Then there’s Colony Collapse Disorder, an abnormal phenomenon, first recorded in 2006.
-It causes worker bees to mysteriously and abruptly die en masse, abandoning a bounty of food as well as their queen and her offspring.
+It causes worker bees to mysteriously and abruptly die en masse, leaving a bounty of food as well as their queen and her offspring behind.
 The syndrome has been observed in the United States, most of Europe, as well as some African and Asian countries, particularly in Egypt and China.
 The UN Environmental Programme addressed the emerging problem already in 2010 in its exhaustive report, Global bee colony disorders and other threats to insect pollinators.

 The anthropocene threats

-Electric and magnetic fields (emanating from, e.g., power lines and cellphone towers) may also influence bee behavior, impairing cognitive and motor abilities.
+Electric and magnetic fields emanating from, e.g., power lines and cellphone towers may also influence bee behavior, impairing cognitive and motor abilities.
 Bees are highly attracted to electromagnetic radiation.
 When in use, mobile phones project electromagnetic waves that interfere with the bees’ navigation system, confusing them enough to make them forget how to find their way back home.
 Yet another reason to put down that device!
 (Even though there is currently insufficient data and research to establish a causal link between the impact of these fields and bee mortality.)